 We have been involved since 1998 in sustainability issues of Rural handpumps all over Africa.

 See for instance an early publication about this subject for the WEDC Conference of 2001 in Lusaka, Zambia (Click Here).

 In this WEDC 2001 article, we already pointed out that the VLOM model does not work and that a better, innovative model must be developed, with the main idea of "Regional Maintenance" instead of the decentralized VLOM system.

 In the years that followed, we spoke with many stakeholders, especially with the communities and private local pump mechanics, as well as with the local Government and their pump mechanics in about 10 countries in Africa, about their experience with handpump maintenance and what THEY would suggest as the best maintenance model for the BluePump.

-With their valuable input, we developed the "BlueZone" O&M system, which is now considered by most stakeholders to be the most sustainable way to maintain rural handpumps in Africa.
+With their valuable input, we developed the "BlueZone" O&M model, which is now considered by most stakeholders to be the most cost-effective and sustainable way to maintain rural handpumps in Africa.

 The BlueZone Approach

 The basic concept of the BlueZone O&M is about: